KarsvdBerg/ImagingProject/Assignment/Assignment2-Final.md

 ![alt text](https://github.com/KarsvdBerg/ImagingProject/blob/master/Assignment2.1A.png "Logo Title Text 1")
 ![alt text](https://github.com/KarsvdBerg/ImagingProject/blob/master/Assignment2.1B.png "Logo Title Text 1")

 With more layers, the accuracy generally goes up and the loss generally goes down.
-To see if the found differences are relevant or if the standart deviation is around the same value
+To see if the found differences are relevant or if the standart deviation is around the same value multiple measurements with the same model has been done.
+The results can be seen in table 3.

+Table 3

 |Number of measurement 	|Loss test	|Accuracy test	|Loss train	|Accuracy train|
 | --- | --- | --- | --- | --- |